 Elevate an application's performance, security, and global reach with our comprehensive front end proxy solution.
-Google Cloud has a large network with 187+ PoP locations and presence in over 200+ countries.
-It differentiates with its premium network which minimizes the distance and number of network hops resulting in lower latency and enhanced security.
+Google Cloud has a large network with 200+ PoP locations and presence in over 200+ countries.
+It differentiates with its Premium Tier network which minimizes the distance and number of network hops resulting in lower latency and enhanced security.
 Performance is further enhanced by Cloud CDN which provides caching services at the Edge location for optimized web and application performance.

 Google Cloud Armor protection against network layer (L3) and transport layer (L4) attacks is set by default and preconfigured for all Google Cloud projects deployed using proxy load balancers.
 Automatically detect and help mitigate high volume Layer 7 DDoS attacks with an ML system trained locally on your applications.
-Help defend applications from DDoS or web attacks and enforce Layer 7 security policies whether your application is deployed on Google Cloud or in a hybrid or multi cloud architecture.
-This includes protection from (not a comprehensive list) direct botnet attacks, UDP floods, SYN floods, TCP floods, DNS floods, ICMP ping floods and UDP amplification/reflection attacks.
-Recently in late 2023, we blocked the planet's largest ever known DDoS attack at about 398mRPS.
+Help defend applications from DDoS or web attacks and enforce Layer 7 security policies whether your application is deployed on Google Cloud or in a hybrid or multicloud architecture.
+This includes, but is not limited to, protection from direct botnet attacks, UDP floods, SYN floods, TCP floods, DNS floods, ICMP ping floods, and UDP amplification/reflection attacks.
+In late 2023, we blocked the planet's largest ever known DDoS attack at about 398M requests per second (RPS).

 Provide a high level of redundancy and availability for the application while residing on any cloud or on-prem.
 The Google Cloud external Application Load Balancer provides you the ability to group your backend resource, balance the workload across the group members and provide the elasticity / scale for components of the application.
 The backend may be distributed across multiple regions providing high resiliency and optimal load distribution.
-The newly introduced Service Extensions integration lets you use Cloud Load Balancing to make gRPC calls to user-managed services during data processing.
+Service Extensions let you use Cloud Load Balancing to make gRPC calls to user-managed services during data processing.
 You write callout extensions against Envoy's external processing gRPC API.
-Callout extensions backends run as general purpose gRPC servers on user-managed compute VM instances and Google Kubernetes Engine pods on Google Cloud, multicloud, or on-premises environments.
+The backends for callout extensions run as general purpose gRPC servers on user-managed Compute Engine VM instances and Google Kubernetes Engine (GKE) pods on Google Cloud, multicloud, or on-premises environments.

-The global front end toolkit provides an out-of-the-box, curated solution to accelerate the delivery of internet-facing applications.
+The Global Front End toolkit provides an out-of-the-box, curated solution to accelerate the delivery of internet-facing applications.
 It combines Cloud Load Balancing, Cloud Armor, and Cloud CDN into one solution with support for Cloud Build or third-party CI/CD tools like Jerkins and Gitlab.
 The goal is to provide platform and DevOps engineers the ability to accelerate their web deployments in the cloud.

-Who should consider using the global front end?
+Who should consider using the Global Front End?

-The global front end solution is for any deployment which is delivering internet facing applications and content to its users.
-The use case can be deploying an ecommerce application, or hosting a news/media website or API acceleration or delivering software to end clients.
+This solution is for any deployment which is delivering internet facing applications and content to its users.
+The use case can be deployment of an ecommerce application, or hosting a news/media website or API acceleration or delivering software to end clients.
 The application and content can exist in any location: i.e. any cloud provider or any data centers.
-The global front end can connect and monitor any backend location in an efficient, performant, and secure manner.
+The Global Front End can connect and monitor any backend location in an efficient, performant, and secure manner.

-2. Architecture for Securing/Scaling and Delivering Application
+Architecture for Securing/Scaling and Delivering Application